sellwe/Master_thesis_sebastian/README.md

 Six homozygous (no signs of inbreeding depression), three heterozygote.
 Used each isogenic line as both maternal and paternal = reciprocal crosses (4 genotypes per cross).
 RNA seq: They sequenced 3 replicates for each of the 4 genotypes and sexes, giving 24 samples per cross and 72 samples in total.
+Each sample consists of RNA extracted from abdominal tissues from a pool of 6 virgin beetle abdomens.
 The data was downloaded from https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJEB70958&o=acc_s%3Aa with the script (**download_PRJEB70968.sh**).

 Run FastQC and MultiQC (**run-fastqc_multiqc.sh**).